 Or do you think it’s more of a DIY trend where people are building micro homes themselves on a budget for WAY less than a company could ever offer it to us?

-Opportunity of Helping People in Need with Micro Housing
+The opportunity of Helping People in Need with Micro-Housing

 Right now a lot of us are facing an opportunity to help homeless people work their way out of it by helping them build micro shelters that they can store their belongings in and get some privacy at.
 This is becoming a growing trend.
 I encourage other tiny home builders, companies, designers, and enthusiasts like you and me to contribute to and even start projects like these.

 If you enjoyed this discussion on zoning and legally living tiny you’ll love our free daily tiny house newsletter with more!

 You can also join our Small House Newsletter!

 Also, try our Tiny Houses For Sale Newsletter!
 Thank you!

 See The Latest: Go Back Home to See Our Latest Tiny Houses